Recent Lawrence High School Fights Prompt City Officials To Convene For Emergency Meeting

 LAWRENCE (CBS) — Elected officials in Lawrence are scheduled to meet on Monday to address recent fights that have taken place at Lawrence High School.

-Since the start of the school year, cell phone video of skirmishes at schools have repeatedly surfaced at Lawrence High School.
+Since the start of the school year, cell phone video of skirmishes at schools have repeatedly surfaced at the school.
 For instance, two students were arrested after one fight on Tuesday, and a teacher who tried to intervene was injured.

 Police Chief Roy Vasque said Wednesday that about a dozen students have been summoned to court.